 Apron sewing pattern

-Need more Valentine ideas?
+Need more apron ideas?

 Just like my daughter I am such a girly girl!
 And since pinky pleats, roses and heart pockets literally scream girly, off we go to make our own half apron pattern with the mentioned adorable details.
 So my easy apron pattern is loaded with sweetness, has not one but two heart shaped pockets and loads of pleats around the sides and the bottom of that super sweet rose print apron!